gr-blog/gregros.dev/posts/web/05/iframes-and-when-javascript-worlds-collide.post.md

 - We’ll create an iframe that just has a script tag with a function.
 - We’ll insert another function into the iframe from the outside.

-Both functions will just return an array literal, and we’ll check to see which function returned which version of `Array`!
+Both functions will return an array literal, and we’ll check to see which function returned which version of `Array`!

 ```js
 var iframe = makeIframe(`